Dental Emergencies: Our Phones Are Answered 24/7

 Have you ever woken up on a Saturday with a major toothache, and felt helpless because you didn’t know who to turn to?
 Has your teenage son or daughter suffered a sports injury that knocked their tooth out, and need immediate dental attention?

-At McKinney Dentist, we know that emergency situations arise when you least expect— and we don’t expect them to always occur during our office hours either!
-That is why we offer emergency dentistry because we want to be here for you and your family whenever you need us the most.
+At McKinney Dentist, we know that emergency situations arise when you least expect.
+That is why we offer an emergency dentistry call service because we want to be a phone call away for you and your family whenever you need us the most.
 Our highly specialized dental team and friendly staff members are dedicated to our community.

 Our McKinney team, Dr. Berlin, Dr. Markham, and Dr. Lynch proudly serve residents of Frisco, Allen, Plano, and McKinney, Texas.
 You can contact us with any emergencies by calling us at 972-547-6453.
 Keep in mind that we have flexible office hours six days a week (extended weekday hours, plus Saturday hours), but feel free to call us anytime with emergencies!

 Most importantly, we have an on-call dentist for your after-hour dental needs.
 We can also provide help by chatting with us online.
 In any emergency dental situation, please do not hesitate to contact us— your emergency becomes our emergency.

 To be as prepared as possible for a dental emergency, we provide some tips for specific types of dental crises that you can do before you are able to see our McKinney Dentists:

 Taking Tylenol (acetaminophen) (if you are not allergic) can help alleviate pain.
 You can apply ice 10-20 minutes every hour for severe pain.